s-fifteen-instruments/guardian/docs/source/user/U_certificates.rst

 ================

 Before any communtication is done with the KMEs, a client needs to have the proper certificates for authentication by the KME through mutual TLS authentication.
-Every certificate comes with the corresponding key and the CA chain of the certificate.
+Every certificate comes with the corresponding private key and the CA chain of the certificate.
 There are two ways to implement this:

    1. The |QKDdc| issues a client certificate signed by the KME.
    2. The |admin| can install certificates issued by a specific root CA (or certificate chains belonging to the specified SAE).